avo-hq/docs.avohq.io/docs/2.0/custom-tools.md

 end
 ```

 The route generated is wrapped inside a namespace with the `Avo.configuration.root_path` name.
-You may move it inside your authentication block next to the Avo mounting call.
+Therefore, you may move it inside your authentication block next to the Avo mounting call.

 ### Sidebar item

 The `_dashboard.html.erb` partial will be added to the `app/views/avo/sidebar/items` directory.
 All the files in this directory will be loaded by Avo and displayed in the sidebar.
-They are displayed in alphabetical order so you may change their name to reorder the items.
+They are displayed alphabetically, so you may change their names to reorder the items.

 ### Customize the sidebar

-If you want to further customize the sidebar partial you can [eject](./customization.html#eject-views) it and update it to your liking.
+If you want to customize the sidebar partial further, you can [eject](./customization.html#eject-views) and update it to your liking.
 We're planning on creating a better sidebar customization experience later this year.

 ## Add assets

-When creating custom tools or fields, you might want to import assets (javascript and stylesheets files).
+You might want to import assets (javascript and stylesheets files) when creating custom tools or fields.
 You can do that so easily from v1.3.
 Please follow [this guide](./custom-asset-pipeline.html) to bring your assets with your asset pipeline.

 ## Using helpers from your app

 You'll probably want to use some of your helpers in your custom tools.
-In order to have them available inside your custom controllers that inherit from Avo's `ApplicationController` you need to include them using the `helper` method.
+To have them available inside your custom controllers inherited from Avo's `ApplicationController`, you need to include them using the `helper` method.

 ```ruby{3-5,10}
 # app/helpers/home_helper.rb